Network Utility Maximization Revisited: Three Issues and Their Resolution

-The literature on network utility maximization is vast and we will not be able to do justice to all of them.
-However, there are two works, Hochbaum \cite{1994xxMOR_Hoc} and La and Anantharam \cite{2002xxTON_LaAna}, that are very relevant to our contribution which we bring to the reader's attention.
+The literature on network utility maximization is so vast that we will not be able to do justice to twenty years of literature on the topic.
+However, we will focus on works where the iterates remain feasible at all times.
+There are three works, Hochbaum \cite{1994xxMOR_Hoc}, Mo and Walrand \cite{2000xxTON_MoWal} and La and Anantharam \cite{2002xxTON_LaAna}, that are very relevant to our contribution which we bring to the reader's attention.
 A greedy algorithm proposed by Hochbaum \cite{1994xxMOR_Hoc} can be adapted to solve the system problem with iterates remaining feasible at all times and without full knowledge of the utility functions at the network side.
-Though the algorithm circumvents both the problems highlighted above, it works only when the set of feasible flows forms the ``independent set of a polymatroid".
+Though the algorithm circumvents the issues highlighted above, it works only when the set of feasible flows forms the ``independent set of a polymatroid".
 This is the case when the network has, for example, a single source and multiple sinks or when the network has multiple sources but a single sink.

 Mo and Walrand \cite{2000xxTON_MoWal} proposed a window-based rate control mechanism that converges to the solution to Network$(A,c;p)$ for a fixed $p$.
 The window update rule of \cite{2000xxTON_MoWal} uses only delay information provided to the user (propagation and round-trip delays).

 La and Anantharam \cite{2002xxTON_LaAna} proposed two algorithms that solve the system problem using the decomposition of Kelly et al. \cite{1998xxJORS_KelMauTan}.
 The first algorithm incorporates the solution to the user problem into the window update rule of \cite{2000xxTON_MoWal}.
 The second algorithm of La and Anantharam \cite{2002xxTON_LaAna} explicitly finds the solution to the user problem and the network problem in each iteration.
-Although their simulations showed the convergence of the algorithm for general networks, a mathematical proof was given only for the case of a network with a single link.
+Although their simulations showed the convergence of the algorithm for general networks, a rigorous proof was given only for the case of a network with a single link.
 Their algorithm additionally imposes more stringent conditions on the utility functions than those assumed in this paper.